close

 Created on 03 Jul 2021

 No matter how scarce revenue collection is, the Government must loosen its purse strings to uplift the country.
-When it spends more than it earns, there arises a Fiscal Deficit.
+When it spends more than it earns, a fiscal deficit arises.
 But is it that bad?

 So today, let's dive into the topic of fiscal deficit and clarify any misconceptions that you might have.